mdmoniger/Climate-Change-Analytics/Climate Change Analytics/README.md

 # Climate-Change-Analytics

-Tracking and analyzing temperatures global sea surface temperatures.
+Tracking and analyzing global sea surface temperatures.

 Note: SST stands for sea surface temperature (measurements made at a depth of less than 20m).